-A sizable, veteran team that focuses on equities and asset allocation backs the Manning & Napier Pro-Blend funds along with a distinctive strategy.
-Thus, the Max Term and Extended Term funds, which invest most of their assets in stocks, earn Morningstar Analyst Ratings of Silver for their very cheap W shares, Bronze ratings for three other share classes, and a Neutral rating for the most-expensive one.
-But a small fixed-income team drives a downgrade of the bond-heavy Moderate Term and Conservative Term funds to Neutral across their share classes with the exception of their Bronze-rated W shares.
+The Manning & Napier Pro-Blend funds employ a distinctive strategy backed by a veteran team with strengths in equities and asset allocation.
+The Max Term and Extended Term funds, which invest primarily in stocks, earn Morningstar Analyst Ratings of Gold and Silver, respectively, for their very cheap W shares, Bronze ratings for other share classes, and Neutral ratings for the most-expensive ones.
+But a small fixed income team causes the bond-heavy Moderate Term and Conservative Term funds to earn Neutral ratings across their share classes with the exception of a Silver for Conservative’s W shares and a Bronze for Moderate’s W shares.

 Will EXDAX outperform in future?